Double pulse all-optical coherent control of ultrafast spin-reorientation in antiferromagnetic rare-earth orthoferrite

-For double-pump experiments, we set the fluences of the pump pulses to 67 mJ/cm$^2$ to such that any of the pulses could not launch the SRT alone, but two pump pulses were able to initiate and steer the phase transition.
-Figure \ref{fig:DoublePumpSwitch}(a) shows that the sign of magnetization in the final state, measured at 1.5 ns after the laser excitation, depends dramatically on the time delay between the pump pulses $\tau$.
+For double-pump experiments, we set the fluences of the pump pulses to 67 mJ/cm$^2$ to such that one pump alone could not launch the SRT at $T=170$\,K, but two pump pulses together were able to initiate and steer the phase transition.
+Figure \ref{fig:DoublePumpSwitch}(a) shows that the sign of magnetization in the final state, measured at 1.5 ns after laser excitation, dramatically depends on the time delay between pump pulses $\tau$.

 To obtain a better understanding of the observed dynamics, we performed double-pump experiments with the balanced photodetector as a function of temperature $T$ and time delay $\tau$.
 In Fig.\,\ref{fig:DoublePumpSwitch}(b) we plot experimentally defined diagram showing the magneto-optical contrast of the pumped domain at 1.5 ns after the laser excitation as functions of $T$ and $\tau$.
-At temperatures just below the SRT, i.e. $190 < T < 220$\,K, the double-pump excitation forms a single domain with the magnetization direction defined by the helicity of the earliest pump pulse independently on the pump-pump time delay $\tau$.
-At lower temperatures $170 \leq T \leq 190$\,K, the time delay $\tau$ begins to play a crucial role.
+At temperatures just below the SRT, i.e. $190 < T < 215$\,K, the double-pump excitation forms a single domain with the magnetization direction defined by the helicity of the earliest pump pulse independently on the pump-pump time delay $\tau$.
+At lower temperatures $170 \leq T \leq 190$\,K, the delay $\tau$ begins to play a crucial role.
 If $\tau$ is less than a critical value $\tau_c$, the helicity of the first-arrived pump determines the final orientation of magnetization.
 However, if $\tau > \tau_c$, the magnetization orientation is defined by the helicity of the latest pulse.
-At lower temperatures of $T < 170$\,K, the optical pump pulses do not sufficiently heat the system to trigger SRT.
+At lower temperatures of $T < 170$\,K, two pumps together do not sufficiently heat the system to trigger SRT.

-To simulate laser-induced spin dynamics, we solved the equation of motion for the antiferromagnetic vector N\'eel \textbf{L} derived using the principles of Lagrangian mechanics~\cite{Zvezdin_DynamicsDW_1979, Baryakhtar_DynamicsDWSPhU1985}.
-The resulting dynamics of \textbf{L} within the $ac$ plane is described by the angle $\theta$ between \textbf{L} and $a$ axis as~\cite{Ivanov_Spindynamics_LTP2014, Kimel_inertiaNatPhys2009}:
+To simulate laser-induced spin dynamics, we solved the equation of motion for the antiferromagnetic vector \textbf{L} derived using the principles of Lagrangian mechanics~\cite{Zvezdin_DynamicsDW_1979, Baryakhtar_DynamicsDWSPhU1985}.
+The resulting dynamics of \textbf{L} within $ac$ plane is described by the angle $\theta$ between \textbf{L} and $a$ axis as~\cite{Ivanov_Spindynamics_LTP2014, Kimel_inertiaNatPhys2009}: